railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * When creating a new journal, parameters are preset according to the journal type.
 The Entry Sequence for the journal is automatically created on Save,

 * Cash Box, possible to keep a real cash register.

+*Project Management*

+* Improved Gantt chart in the Web version,

+* Long Term Planning that can be calculated according to the working time of each employee involved in the project with the new Scheduler feature,

+*Manufacturing Management*

+* Scrap consumed or finished goods and have the related stock moves automatically,

+* Consume products partially or completely.

+*Human Resources Management*

+* Manage your evaluation process,

+* Keep track of your recruitments and receive applicant mails directly in OpenERP, including attachments.

 ..
 Copyright © Open Object Press.
 All rights reserved.